MortamX/Project-graphtransformer/EA/README.md

 They all train for 100 epochs and they output every 10 epochs a random molecule of a batch with the activation scores of each nodes.
 This way, one can observe how the model is learning and where is the attention looking.

 The scores of each node are the mean of the 8 attention scores of the heads at the end of the network (layer 10).
-The choice of this value as the score is a debatable and we wopuld be happy to discuss this choice with you.
+The choice of this value as the score is a debatable and we would be happy to discuss this choice with you.

 ### baseline